Fallibilism

 Together, these three problems suggest that synthetic propositions cannot be established beyond any reasonable doubt.
 Thus, we arrive at the conception of fallibilism, which holds that no synthetic proposition is infallible and, thus, empirical knowledge cannot be absolutely certain.

 Fallibilism is the currently accepted conception concerning the possibility of absolute empirical knowledge.
-However, just because science doesn’t know everything with absolute certainty, doesn’t mean that it doesn’t know anything (there are conclusions about nature that we do know to some degree of certainty).
+However, just because science does not know everything with absolute certainty, it does not mean that it does not know anything (there are conclusions about nature that we do know to some degree of certainty).
 This is a common tactic used by those who oppose science and scientific evidence.
-This tactic of “Science doesn’t know everything” is used to promote alternative ideas such as New Age crystal therapy and other pseudoscientific nonsense.
+This tactic of “Science doesn’t know everything” is used to promote alternative ideas, such as New Age crystal therapy and other pseudoscientific nonsense.
 One technique to check whether something is scientific or not is to use Popper’s (1959/2002) definition of falsifiability: falsifiability involves seeing whether a proposition could be rendered false under some testable circumstance.
 Sagan (1995) provides a wonderful example to illustrate this:

 “A fire-breathing dragon lives in my garage”

 Suppose I seriously make such an assertion to you.
-Surely, you’d want to check it out, see for yourself.
+Surely, you would want to check it out to see for yourself.
 There have been innumerable stories of dragons over the centuries, but no real evidence.
 What an opportunity!

 “Where’s the dragon?” you ask.